 Emily works extremely hard and efficiently for her clients.
 Emily has keen interest in criminal law and traffic law and has appeared on matters in many jurisdictions including Magistrates Court, District Court and Industrial Relations Court.
-She is further developing her interest in criminal law as well as working closely with Partner Casey Isaacs in civil matters, including Criminal Asset Confiscation.
+She works closely with Casey Isaacs on civil matters, including Criminal Asset Confiscation.

 Emily began at Caldicott Lawyers as a part-time clerk and became a solicitor with the firm in early 2015.
 During that time, Emily has assisted the solicitors at Caldicott Lawyers with many matters including working closely with Partner, Craig Caldicott, on a number of Supreme and District Court trials and Court of Criminal Appeal matters.